openlab-at-city-tech/openlab/wp-content/plugins/ml-slider/readme.txt

 Follow us on Twitter: [@wpmetaslider](https://twitter.com/wpmetaslider)

-## Template and Pattern Library

-MetaSlider includes access to the Extendify template and pattern library that can be accessed by clicking the "Library" button in the menu bar of the editor.
-We provide a variety of templates and patterns to serve different use cases and are adding more templates every week.

-## Privacy

-The Extendify library uses a custom API to fetch block patterns and page layouts from our servers.
-API requests are only made when a user clicks on the Library button.
-In order to provide and improve this service, Extendify passes site data along with an API request, including:

-* Browser
-* Referring site
-* Category selection
-* WP language
-* Active theme
-* Active plugins
-* Anonymized UUID
-* Anonymized IP address

-By accessing the Extendify library, you agree to the Extendify [privacy policy](https://extendify.com/privacy-policy) and [terms of service](https://extendify.com/terms-of-service).
-For more details on our terms of service: [https://extendify.com/terms-of-service](https://extendify.com/terms-of-service)

 ### Privacy Policy

 MetaSlider uses the Appsero SDK to collect non-sensitive diagnostic data upon a user’s confirmation.
 This data helps us to troubleshoot problems faster & make product improvements.
-Meta Slider only collects this diagnostic data when a user allows it via a notice in WP Admin or MetaSlider settings.
+MetaSlider only collects this diagnostic data when a user allows it via a notice in WP Admin or MetaSlider settings.
 View our [privacy policy](https://www.metaslider.com/privacy-policy).

 == Installation ==